 Tips for the Best College Experience

-- Look for opportunities to make friends and have fun through campus clubs, events, athletics, or mission-oriented activities.
+- Look for opportunities to make friends and have fun through campus clubs, events, and athletics.

 - Choose a lively campus community with different clubs and activities you enjoy.

-- Find programs that value social skills, like business, communications, or art.
+- Find majors that value social skills, like business, communications, or art.

-- Seek opportunities to meet people who share your interests and can help you find jobs.
+- Look for opportunities to meet people who share your interests and can help you find jobs.